 Discard data have been collected for some North Sea fisheries since the mid-1970s.
 Since 2000, discard data from North Sea commercial fisheries have been collected from various observer programmes implemented under the EU Data Collection Framework (DCF).
 However, complete discard data are only available from 2012 onwards.
-In 2012-2015, discard rates of demersal and crustacean species remained constant (7-10% and 15-20%, respectively, of the total catch of these species), while discards of benthic species declined sharply between 2014 and 2015 (40% to 25%).
-Discard rates of pelagic species were close to zero during 2012-2015 (Figure 7).
+In 2013-2017, discard rates of have remained relatively stable.
+Discard rates of pelagic species were close to zero (Figure 7).

-Figure 7 Left panel (a): Discard rates in 2013-2016 by fish category, shown as percentages (%) of the total annual catch in that category.
-Right panel (b): Landings (green) and discards (orange) in 2016 by fish category (in thousand tonnes).
+Figure 7 Left panel (a): Discard rates in 2013-2017 by fish category, shown as percentages (%) of the total annual catch in that category.
+Right panel (b): Landings (green) and discards (orange) in 2017 by fish category (in thousand tonnes).
 (Note that not all stock catches are disaggregated between landings and discards.
-In cases where discard data are unavailable for a given year, the discard rate in that year was assumed to be same as in the previous year.)
+In cases where discard data are unavailable for a given year, the discard rate in that year was assumed to be the same as in the previous year.)